An untreated infection spreading can cause serious health problems as it moves throughout your body.

 In some situations, a tooth infection can spread to other parts of the body, which can cause serious and life-threatening complications, including sepsis.
 A dentist can treat a tooth infection and determine whether the infection is spreading so you can get the necessary medical treatment right away.

 Don’t put yourself through that trauma.
 Properly cleaning your teeth every day is the best way to prevent a tooth infection and preserve your oral and overall health.
+Learn more at The Dental Medical Convergence.

 Leave a Comment: